EthanRBrown/web-development-with-node-and-express-2e/README.md

-# Web Development with Node and Express, 2nd Edition
+# Examples - Web Development with Node and Express, 2nd Edition

+*WORK IN PROGRESS*

+Most of the code samples in this repo are complete, if difficult to navigate.
+I am in the progress up updating the README files to make it easier to find your way around, and correct any missing documenation.
+Please let me know if there's something that you feels needs additional clarification or explanation.

-## Companion Repository
+## Chapters

-### WORK IN PROGRESS

-THis companion repo is currently only...half-baked at best.
-Most of the substantial copy updates 2nd edition are in first draft, and now I need to turn my attention to cleaning up and documenting this repository.

-This companion repository has a folder for every chapter.
-While most chapters follow a familiar formulat, each one has its own README.md file to explain any differences.
+### Chapter 1

+This is just an introductory chapter, with no example code.

+### Chapter 2

+The [Chapter 2 Examples](ch02/README.md) demonstrate a simple, minimal web server using Node only (no Express) to provide the reader a little background.